 CSSHE sponsors an annual award for the outstanding Master’s thesis or project in Canadian universities in the area of higher education.
 Nominated works should focus on topics in higher education relevant to Canada, including the societal context, access, organization and governance, teaching and learning, institutional studies, or education and employment.

-CriteriaThe overall criterion for selection is scholarly excellence, readability, and contribution to increased understanding of the dynamics of higher education.
+Criteria The overall criterion for selection is scholarly excellence, readability, and contribution to increased understanding of the dynamics of higher education.
+The master’s thesis or project should demonstrate scholarly excellence, and a contribution to the field of higher education.

-EligibilityCandidates must have completed the requirements for a Master’s degree at a Canadian university during the calendar year prior to the award.
-The candidate must have passed the final examination and the supervisory committee must have accepted the thesis or project by December 31 of the year prior to the award.
+Eligibility Candidates must have completed the requirements for a Master’s degree at a Canadian university during the calendar year prior to the award.
+The candidate must have passed the final examination and the supervisory committee must have accepted the thesis or project by the time nomination is submitted.

-Nature of the AwardThe recipient will be invited to present a paper on the thesis or project during the annual CSSHE conference and will be presented with a Certificate of Merit as well as a complimentary CSSHE membership for one year.
+Nature of the Award The recipient will be invited to present a paper on the thesis or project during the annual CSSHE conference and will be presented with a Certificate of Merit as well as a complimentary CSSHE membership for one year.

-SubmissionsFaculty members who are graduate advisors are invited to submit a maximum of two nominations, using the Nomination Form .
+Submissions Faculty members who are graduate advisors are invited to submit a maximum of two nominations, using the Nomination Form .
 Individuals who intend to submit a nomination are asked to consult and coordinate with their colleagues in their Faculty so that no one Faculty forwards more than five nominations to CSSHE.
-Each submission must include an expanded abstract of not less than 1,000 and not more than 1,500 words (including references, if any).
-The expanded abstract should contain the problem statement, remarks on the significance of the study, methodology, major findings, and recommendations.
-A separate file with the full text of the thesis or project is also required.

-DeadlineE-mail the submissions no later than 31 January each year to:
+Deadline E-mail the submissions no later than December 31 each year to:

 awards-prix@csshe-scees.ca

-Past Recipients | Anciens lauréats et anciennes lauréates
+Past Recipients | Anciens laureats et anciennes laureates

 University of Toronto